sap-tutorials/eda/tutorials/setup-s4hc-aem/setup-s4hc-aem.md

     ![Create Communication Arrangement](assets/create-0492.png)

-2. In the **Common Data** section, select the Communication System that you created in the previous step.
+2. In the **Common Data** section, select the Communication System that you have created in the previous step.
 3. In the **Additional Properties** section, set the values for the following properties:
     - **Channel**: For example `AEM-USEAST-BROKER`
     - **Topic Space**: For example `default/sap.s4hc/[SID]`.
 The topic space will be the prefix for the topics where SAP S/4HANA Cloud will publish messages.
-4. As you selected the **Communication System** in item 2, the **Inbound and Outbound Communication** users will be automatically populated.
+4. When you have selected the **Communication System** in item 2, the **Inbound and Outbound Communication** users will be automatically populated.
 5. Scroll down to the **Outbound Services** section and you'll see the `AMQP Host` and `port` details that you specified when defining the communication system.
-The **Application Protocol** field states that this uses the HTTP Service but you can safely ignore this as the communication will be done over AMQP.
+The **Application Protocol** field states that this uses the HTTP Service, but you can safely ignore this as the communication will be done over AMQP.

 ### Create AEM validation service instance in SAP BTP

 You need to create an instance of the AEM validation service in the SAP BTP Cockpit.
-This instance will provide a service key which will be used to configure the `SAP_COM_0493` communication arrangement that you will create in the next step.
+This instance will provide a service key, which will be used to configure the `SAP_COM_0493` communication arrangement that you will create in the next step.

 1. Log in to your SAP BTP account and navigate to `Services` > `Instances and Subscription`.
 Click the `Create` button.